Cooperative Group Affiliations

 Collaborations with Academic Institutions

 NH-BMT physicians actively write and conduct their own research studies.
-This type of study is called an Investigator Initiated Clinical Trial.
-Our initiatives and collaborations with other NCI designated comprehensive cancer centers, which include Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, University of California at San Diego, Moores Medical Center and Moffett Cancer Center, allow us to provide patients with access to the most promising new drugs, biologics, and cellular therapies.
+This type of study is called an investigator-initiated clinical trial.
+Our initiatives and collaborations with other NCI-designated comprehensive cancer centers, which include Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, University of California at San Diego, Moores Medical Center, and Moffitt Cancer Center, allow us to provide patients with access to the most promising new drugs, biologics, and cellular therapies.